AlexanderGardiner/alexandergardiner/README.md

-# Alex Gardiner
+# ⌨️ Alex Gardiner
+### Hi!

-Aspiring web developer with a deep desire to craft immersive digital experiences.
+I'm an aspiring web developer with a deep desire to craft immersive digital experiences.
 I design and develop web applications from the ground up, selecting the best technologies to ensure top-notch performance and user experience.

 My approach is rooted in user-centric design principles, where all aspects are carefully considered to deliver a seamless and intuitive experience.
 From frontend aesthetics to backend functionality, I strive for excellence at every stage of development.